OneLeoTav/GenerativeWizard/README.md

 4. Open your preferred web brower and access the application at [http://127.0.0.1:8000](http://127.0.0.1:8000/).
 It might take a few minutes to load, as the image genration pipeline needs to be loaded (once) for the first time.

 **From Docker**
-1. Navigate to the Docker sub-directory `cd GenerativeWizard/Docker`
-2. Build the Docker image with the command: `docker build -t genwizardimage .`
+1. Build the Docker image by running the command: `docker build -t genwizardimage .`
-3. Launch the container using the command: `docker run -d --name genwizardcontainer -p 5000:80 genwizardimage`
+2. Launch the container using the command: `docker run -d --name genwizardcontainer -p 5000:80 genwizardimage`
-4. Acess the application at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
-Alternatively, you can use the following command to leverage the `docker-compose.yml`file: `docker compuse up`.
+3. Acess the application locally at [http://127.0.0.1:8000/](http://127.0.0.1:8000/) Alternatively, you can use the following command to leverage the `docker-compose.yml`file: `docker compuse up`.
 However, it is worth emphasizing that the creation of the image is pretty slow, especially the `RUN pip install --upgrade pip && pip install --no-cache-dir -r /code/requirements.txt` command, owing to the multiple sub-dependencies from Diffusers and PyTorch.

 ## Project Outline